 Not all countries offer the same facilities for withdrawing funds from Paypal.
-For example, in my home country Malta, we can only withdraw money to a credit, debit, or prepaid card as well as a US bank account, but no local accounts.
-In many countries you are able to withdraw to a local account.
-I certainly miss that feature as right now I have to accept all USD being converted automatically to my card’s currency which is always EUR by default since I’m in Malta.
+For example, in my home country Malta, we used to be able to withdraw money only to a credit, debit, or prepaid card as well as a US bank account, but no local accounts.
+This was then changed to allow withdrawals to EUR based local accounts, but unlike with other payment providers, we are not able to withdraw to local accounts in other currencies.
+This is a big disadvantage if you are making most of your sales in another currency such as USD.
+So right now I have to accept all USD being converted automatically to my card’s currency which is always EUR by default since we’re based in Malta.

 Paypal provides a handy checker where you can select your country and see which withdrawal options are available for that country.